|Federal Information & News Dispatch, Inc.|

 "These unemployed workers are desperate to get back on the job.
 And unemployment benefits make all the difference for them and their families while they scour the want ads, pound the pavement, and send out resume after resume.

 "M. President--I recently sent a letter to my constituents asking for their stories about what these benefits mean to them and their families.
 And the response was unbelievable.

 "Within just a few days I received hundreds of e-mails.
 People sent videos--some people sent pictures of their families.
-And I received story after story from workers and families from across my home state of Washington who are fighting to make ends meet in this tough economy--and who can't afford to have the rug pulled out from underneath them.
+And I received story after story from workers and families from across my home state of

 "Vicki told me she's made every effort--going to interviews and sending out her resume to hundreds of employers--but is still unable to find work.